CympleTech/TDN/README.md

 <h1 align="center"><img src="https://cympletech.com/screenshots/tdn_words_logo.png" alt="TDN"></h1>

-* TDN: Future network infrastructure framework for security and trusted distributed interactive.*
+*TDN: Let data transfer safely, make the network stable, secure, and highly available.*

+As the network interconnection, TDN includes peer-to-peer, centralized gateway, proxy & relay service, LAN, RPC, Near, etc.

-TDN is underlying network (including p2p, rpc, and other special transports) and application framework built on `Groups` and `Layers`, we built this framework because we feel that the blockchain is very limited.
+As the framework of decentralized applications, TDN uses the `Layer` and `Group` models.
+We built this framework because we feel that the blockchain is very limited.
 If you want a more open and free distributed application development technology, and Pluggable, lightweight application framework, TDN can satisfy you.

 ## Example
 - install `nightly` rust.